Adoliin/minesweeper-web/README.md

 # Minesweeper web
 A simple minesweeper game made using vannila javascript and jQuery for the web.

-##Usage
+## Usage
-Just click the open the "index.html" in a browser
+Just open the "index.html" file in a browser or use this link:

-##Screenshots
+~

+## Screenshots
 ![screenshot-1](/screenshots/screenshot1.png)
 ![screenshot-2](/screenshots/screenshot2.png)
 ![screenshot-3](/screenshots/screenshot3.png)